-Try something new for breakfast this week with these super delicious broccoli cheese quesadillas.
+Try something new for breakfast this week with this super delicious broccoli cheese breakfast quesadilla recipe.
 These quesadillas are a sneaky way to get a serving of green into your kids before the day even starts!
 These breakfast broccoli cheese quesadillas also reheat well for quick breakfasts all week long.
 If you’re looking for something fun and green to serve your kid for St Patrick’s Day, this recipe also works especially well with spinach tortillas for a fully green breakfast.

 Breakfast Quesadilla Recipe- Kid-Friendly Broccoli Cheese